Amalgamation and Symmetry: From Local to Global Consistency in The Finite

 \subsection{Hypergraph acyclicity}

-\bD A \emph{hypergraph} $(A,U)$ is a structure consisting of a \emph{vertex set} $A$ and a \emph{set of hyperedges} $U \subset \mathcal{P}_{\mathrm{fin}} (A)$ such that $A = \bigcup U$. \footnote{Hyperedges are always required to be finite subsets of the set of vertices even where this set is infinite; forbidding vertices that are outside all hyperedges is essentially w.l.o.g.\ (noting that singleton hyperedges are allowed) but helps to avoid trivial special provisions in some constructions and arguments.} \eD
+\bD A \emph{hypergraph} $(A,U)$ is a structure consisting of a \emph{vertex set} $A$ and a \emph{set of hyperedges} $U \subset \mathcal{P}_{\mathrm{fin}} (A)$ such that $A = \bigcup U$. \footnote{Hyperedges are to be (non-empty) finite subsets of the set of vertices even when the set of vertices is infinite; forbidding vertices that are outside all hyperedges is essentially w.l.o.g.\ (noting that singleton hyperedges are allowed) but helps to avoid trivial special provisions in some constructions and arguments.} \eD

-With a hypergraph $(A,U)$, with set of hyperedges $U \subset \mathcal{P}_{\mathrm{fin}} (A)$ over vertex set $A$, we associate its \emph{Gaifman graph}, which is a simple undirected graph over the same vertex set, with an edge relation $R$ linking two distinct vertices $a$ and $a'$ if they occur in a common hyperedge:
+With a hypergraph $(A,U)$, with set of hyperedges $U \subset \mathcal{P}_{\mathrm{fin}} (A)$ over vertex set $A$, we associate its \emph{Gaifman graph}, which is a simple undirected graph over the same vertex set.
+Its edge relation $R$ links two distinct vertices $a$ and $a'$ if they occur in a common hyperedge:

 In other words, the Gaifman graph consists of the union of cliques over the $u \in U$.

 Recall that a \emph{chord} in a cycle $(a_i)_{i \in \Z_n}$ is an edge linking two vertices that are not next neighbours in the cycle (which can only occur in cycles of length greater than~$3$).